fbpx

 Maui with Toddlers

 You’ll always have a blast visiting Maui with your kids.
-It’s such an easy-going island and it offers plenty of opportunities to explore both on land or sea!
+It’s such an easy-going island, and it offers plenty of opportunities to explore both on land or sea!
 And they have some of the most kid-friendly resorts in Hawaii.

-Things to do in Maui Hawaii with Toddlers
+Things to do in Maui with Toddlers

 • Maui Ocean Center: This is a cool aquarium with indoor and outdoor exhibits, plus they offer cultural programming throughout the day.
 Find the best prices here.

-• Road to Hana: This may be controversial, but we’ve done the Road to Hana with a toddler and it was a lot of fun.
-But, don’t do this if your child gets car sick.
+• Road to Hana: This may be controversial, but we’ve done the Road to Hana with a toddler, and it was a lot of fun.
+But don’t do this if your child gets car sick.

 • I’ao Needle: Go for a super easy hike that toddlers can do on their own.
-Make sure to put on bug spray though!
+Make sure to put on bug spray, though!

 • Submarine Tour: Hop on the Atlantis Submarine for a fun, underwater adventure where everyone stays dry!
 Find the best prices here.